msualp/ceowebsite/docs/QA_REPORT.md

    - **Issue**: Multiple CTAs on the homepage may compete for attention
    - **Fix**: Established a clearer primary and secondary CTA hierarchy with visual distinction

+5. **Footer CTA Component** ✅ FIXED
+   - **Issue**: The FooterCallToAction component was being rendered twice and had inconsistent width
+   - **Fix**: Removed duplicate component rendering, made the component full-width, and eliminated unnecessary spacing between the FooterCallToAction and Footer components

 ## SEO and Best Practices

 ### Strengths